-Wall Street jumps after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect
+Wall Street bounces after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect

 The pandemic is causing severe business and travel disruptions across the globe as people stay home and avoid their usual activities.
 Many companies have warned of lower revenue, and most market watchers are bracing for a U.S. recession.

 With the day’s bounce, the market has retraced only part of its recent losses.
-The S&P 500, which on Monday fell 12% in its biggest one-day decline since the 1987 Black Monday crash, is still down 25.3% from its Feb.
+The S&P 500, which on Monday fell 12% in its biggest one-day loss since the 1987 Black Monday crash, is still down 25.3% from its Feb.
 19 record closing high, and many market-watchers see more volatility ahead.

 “We’re far from out of the woods.
 We haven’t had back-to-back positive days for two weeks,” said Michael James, managing director of equity trading at Wedbush Securities.